Evan-sudo/Light4GS/README.md

 ```
 ### ‼️ Note:

-- To ensure valid masked convolution under the checkerboard context, we set all HexPlane dimensions in ./arguments to be multiples of 4.
+- To ensure valid masked convolution under the checkerboard context, we set all HexPlane dimensions in ./arguments to be **multiples of 4**.

-- The pruning iteration should also be later than the iteration at which the Gaussians stop densifying.
+- The **pruning iteration** should also be later than the iteration at which the Gaussians stop densifying.

+- The model-saving iteration should include the **final training iteration**, which stores the decoded 4DGS model.

 ## 🚀 Training